st-tech/ppf-contact-solver/README.md

     sleep 1
     break  # exit the loop if both are valid else
-    echo "failed to fetch SSH details.
-Retrying in 5 seconds..." sleep 5  # wait for 5 seconds before retrying fi done
+    echo "failed to fetch SSH details. retrying in 5 seconds..." sleep 5  # wait for 5 seconds before retrying fi done